allaydesai/Advance-Lane-Finding/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in cell 3 function `combined_threshold()`).
+My process involves applying the sobel operator along the x-axis followed by V and S color channel selection from HSV and HLS color space.
+Finally I applied magnitued and directionaly thresholding which resulted in the output binary image.

 Here's an example of my output for this step.  (note: the image below is a result of performing threshold on a warped image of the original Test Image 3 shown above)

-![alt text][image3]
+![alt text][image2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.